01 December 2024

 PMS5003_Serial software receiving & displaying data

-The received raw serial data are displayed in hexadecimal and decimal, then parsed in software to extract the bytes of interest containing data relating to particulate matter🦠 mass concentration ( ug/m^3 ) and particle number per deci-litre, ppdl, ( 0.1 litre ) of air 🜁 , sorted according to size in microns.
+The received raw serial data are displayed in hexadecimal and decimal, then parsed in software to extract the bytes of interest containing data relating to particulate matter🦠 mass concentration ( ug/m^3 ) and particles per deci-litre, ppdl, ( 0.1 litre ) of air 🜁 , sorted according to size in microns.
 The AQI ( range 0-500 ) and air quality level are also given.

 This project might be developed further by providing embedded control, a touch sensitive colour display, Bluetooth, App for a mobile device and a 3-D printed case.